The Family Circus: Grown children

-One theme Keane tried from time to time was picturing the children as adults, or what might come of it.
-One time when Billy had been asked by Thelma not to leave the house until he finished his homework, she told him, "One day when you are grown up you will thank me for this!," causing Billy to imagine the absurdity of himself as a full grown man paying a visit to his elderly mother just to thank her for telling him that as a child.
-Other adult ideas included the parents telling Jeffy not to be shy when they invited friends over, and then he is pictured 25 years later as an outgoing late night talk show host akin to Jay Leno.
-Another example was P.J. not wishing to be introduced to the toddler daughter of family friends, only to show 30 years later that both are now grown and are celebrating their wedding day.
-Yet another had Thel telling Billy she cannot clean up after him his whole life, then imagining a full-grown Billy as a businessman running a chain of "High Hat Hotels", and an aged, weary Thel working as one of the maids.
+One theme that Keane tried occasionally was to picture the children as adults, or what might come of it.
+One time when Billy had been asked by Thelma not to leave the house until he finished his homework, she told him, "One day when you are grown up you will thank me for this!", causing Billy to imagine the absurdity of himself as a fully grown man visiting his elderly mother just to thank her for telling him that as a child.
+Other adult ideas included the parents telling Jeffy not to be shy when they invited friends to the house, and then he is pictured 25 years later as an outgoing late-night talk-show host akin to Jay Leno.
+Another example showed P.J. not wishing to be introduced to the toddler daughter of family friends, only to show 30 years later that both are now grown and are celebrating their wedding day.
+Yet another had Thel telling Billy that she cannot clean his messes for his whole life, then imagining a fully grown Billy as a businessman running a chain of "High Hat Hotels" and an aged, weary Thel working as one of the maids.

 Family car

 For the first 25 years, the family car was a station wagon, first based on Keane's own 1961 Buick.
-In 1985, a year after the introduction of the Plymouth Voyager and the Dodge Caravan, the family appears in a series of cartoons trading in the station wagon for a new minivan (when the salesman assures Mom and Dad that "Lee Iacocca stands behind every vehicle we sell," the children scuttle around and look behind the van to see if Mr. Iacocca is back there).
-The family's minivan resembles Dodge/Plymouth twins and includes the Chrysler corporate pentastar logo on its hood.
-The children enjoy showing off the new van to their friends: "And it has a sliding door, like an elevator."
+In 1985, a year after the introduction of the Plymouth Voyager and the Dodge Caravan, the family appears in a series of cartoons trading the station wagon for a new minivan (when the salesman assures Mom and Dad that "Lee Iacocca stands behind every vehicle we sell", the children look behind the van to see if Mr. Iacocca is back there).
+The family's minivan resembles the Dodge/Plymouth twins and includes the Chrysler corporate pentastar logo on its hood.
+The children enjoy showing the new van to their friends: "And it has a sliding door, like an elevator."
 Early strips also showed the family in a small convertible, a caricature based on Keane's Sunbeam Rapier.